Unique continuation estimates on manifolds with Ricci curvature bounded below: Norm estimates for the semigroup at large coupling and an abstract quantitative unique continuation estimate

-The following Lemma is a generalization of the spectral theoretic uncertainty principle developed in \cite{BoutetdeMonvelLS-11} (in the case $V = 0$), and refined in \cite{Klein-13,TautenhahnV-20}.
-Let us stress that our result can be applied to operators defined via form sums where the negative part is relatively bounded with respect to $\Delta$.
+\end{proof} The following lemma is a generalization of the spectral theoretic quantitative unique continuation estimate developed in \cite{BoutetdeMonvelLS-11} (in the case $V = 0$), and refined in \cite{Klein-13,TautenhahnV-20}.
+Let us stress that our result can be applied to operators defined via form sums where the negative part is relatively bounded with respect to $\Delta$. \begin{lemma} Let $X$ be a complex Hilbert space, $h_1$, $h_2^+$, $h_2^-$, $h_3$ lower bounded quadratic forms on $X$, $h_2^+,h_2^-\geq 0$, $h_2:=h_2^+-h_2^-$, $a'\in(0,1)$, $b'\geq 0$,